 Among different biopriming treatments, the mean germination per cent ranged from 88.75 to 94.0 (%) and the highest germination (94.0 %) was recorded with P. fluorescens + T. viride + coconut water followed by coconut water treatment (92.0 %) and the lowest seed germination was observed in control (88.75 %).

 Treatment with dual bioagents offers synergistic action of better germination and healthier growth than other treatments as per the studies by Harman et al. (2006) and Weller et al. (2007).
 Coconut water provides natural growth regulators that enhances metabolism process Carganilla et al. (2025).
-These complimentary actions resulted in higher germination and seed vigour.
+These complimentary actions resulted in higher germination and seed vigor.

 3.2 Seedling shoot length (cm)